miles-no/paycheck/README.md

 - Path: /login
 - Guard: If the user is already logged in, they should be redirected to the home page.

-[//]: # "### Home Page"
-[//]: # "- Path: `/home`"
-[//]: # "- Guard: Only authenticated users should be able to access this page.
-If a user is not logged in, they should be"
-[//]: # "redirected to the login page."

 ### Employee List Page

 - Path: `/employees`
-- Guard: Only users who're identified as managers should be able to access this page.
+- Guard: Only users who are identified as managers should be able to access this page.
   If a user is not a manager, they should be redirected to the home page.

 ### Employee Timesheet Page

-- Path: /employees/{employeeId}/timesheets/{year}/{month}
+- Path: `/employees/{employeeId}/timesheets/{year}/{month}`
-- Guard: Only users who're identified as employees or managers should be able to access this page.
+- Guard: Only users who are identified as employees or managers should be able to access this page.
   If a user is not an employee or manager, they should be redirected to the home page.
   Additionally, if a user is a manager, they should only be able to access the timesheet for employees who report to them.
+  (NOT IMPLEMENTED)

 ## Calculating pay for an employee